 - Step 7 is about increasing your income by valuing the life energy you invest in your job and exchanging it for the highest pay consistent with your health and integrity.

-- Since you know that your life is bigger than your job, it makes sense to get a job that really “does the job”—that is “pays you well” without sacrificing your integrity and sanity.
+- Since you know your life is more significant than your job, it makes sense to get a job that really “does the job” and “pays you well” without sacrificing your integrity and sanity.

 Step #8 The Capital and Crossover Point

-- By following step 1 through 7 we reach a stage in life with more income, less expense, lower or no debt, more in savings.
-Now the Step 8 changes the way we look excess cash that is saved.
+- By following steps 1 through 7, we reach a stage in life with more income, less expense, lower or no debt, and more savings.
+Now, Step 8 changes how we look at excess cash saved.

-- Getting in habit of passing every spending through life energy spent compass, we gain clear picture and likely to refrain from exploding that cash in trivia.
+- By passing every spending through life energy spent compass, we gain a clear picture and are likely to refrain from exploding that cash in trivia.

-- This step asks reader to see these savings as ‘’Capital” and make it work for us to make more money and reach financial freedom sooner and staying free for life.
+- This step asks readers to see these savings as “Capital” and make it work for us to make more money, reach financial freedom sooner, and stay free for life.

 Step #9 Investing for Financial Independence –

-- Having work through 8 steps, you will gain enough time freedom, and choice over how you spend your time.
-Author encourages working through best suited investments plan and starting investing to remain financially independent.
+- By working through 8 steps, you will gain enough freedom and choice over how you spend your time.
+The author encourages working through the best-suited investment plan and starting investing to remain financially independent.

-- There are various investment options from low risk, low return to high risk, high returns.
-Where, you investment depends on your what you value more.
-It solely depends solely on your priorities, risk appetite, and attitude towards risk.
+- There are various investment options, from low risk, low return to high risk, high returns.
+Your investment depends on what you value more; it solely depends on your priorities, risk appetite, and attitude toward risk.

 Your Money or Your Life is worth your time.
-At the end of the book, you will walk away with a completely different perspective about money.
-Follow these nine steps and you will certainly become financially independent and may choose to retire early.
+At the end of the book, you will walk away with a completely different perspective about Money.
+Follow these nine steps, and you will indeed become financially independent and may choose to retire early.

-Hope this book summary helped you.
-Please share your thoughts in the comment.
+I hope this book summary helped you.
+Please share your thoughts in the comments.
 I would love to hear from you.

 I wish you a Financially Abundant Life.
 Thank you for Reading,